KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-overview.md

 If you would like to have an Antara Module available that is not already in the code base, submit a Pull Request to the Komodo repository on Github with the details of your desired module.
 If accepted, Komodo will write the module and make it available to all users during our next hard fork.
 This occurs on an annual or semi-annual basis.

 To our knowledge, no other blockchain project has successfully implemented utxo-based contracts on a live chain.
-Considering atomic swaps, on-demand scalability, cross-chain interoperability syncing, utxo-based contracts, the Komodo team continues to develop technologies at the bleeding edge of the blockchain industry.
+Considering atomic swaps, on-demand scalability, cross-chain interoperability syncing, and utxo-based modules, the Komodo team continues to develop technologies at the bleeding edge of the blockchain industry.

 Join us for Part II of this discussion.
 Part II delves a little deeper into the methods of Antara Module functionality, and continues preparing the developer for Antara Module utilization.